The start of summer is officially less than one month away — yay!

 2. Stock up on summertime activities.

-It doesn’t have to be anything fancy, but now is the time to stock up on some fun activities to keep your kids busy during those long summer days.
+It doesn’t have to be anything fancy, but now is the time to stock up on some fun activities to keep you and your kids or grandkids busy during those long summer days.

-Look for deals on board games, DVD’s, craft supplies, water ballons, sprinklers, etc. Search the internet for creative activities to do as a family.
+Look for deals on board games, DVD’s, craft supplies, water balloons, sprinklers, sidewalk chalk, bubbles etc. Search the internet for creative activities to do as a family.
 Scour garage sales for dress-up clothes, scavenger hunt items, and “prizes” for whatever reward system you might implement.

 3. Look over your calendar.

-Speaking of travel plans… lazy summer days have a way of suddenly becoming jam-packed with all sorts of sporting events, vacations, trips, play dates, BBQ’s, pool parties, weddings, summer camp, and much, MUCH more.
+Speaking of travel plans… lazy summer days have a way of suddenly becoming jam-packed with all sorts of sporting events, vacations, trips, play dates, BBQ’s, pool parties, weddings, summer camp, and much more.